-We aim to confirm individual student's provisional Key Stage 4 study programme as soon as we have processed all of the options forms, normally at the start of the summer term.
-Whilst we try to ensure that every student gets their first choice, this will always depend on levels of demand, and availability of staffing and facilities, and therefore, some students may have to study their reserve subject choices.
+We aim to confirm individual student choices, for their provisional Key Stage 4 study programme as soon as we have processed all the option forms, this is normally at the start of the summer term.

+Whilst we try to ensure that every student gets their first choice, this will depend on levels of demand, availability of staffing and facilities, therefore, some students may have to study their reserve subject choices.

 For this reason, we ask you to make your reserve choices carefully.
+Students will select a reserve Option in each block.